 What was a part of the Russian regalia doing in America?
 That’s a very good question.

-The Regalia consisted of the most magnificent symbols of the Russia’s vast wealth and power.
-Catherine the Great’s iconic 18th century diamond crown, for one.
+The Regalia consisted of the most magnificent symbols of Russia’s vast wealth and power.
+Catherine the Great’s iconic 18th-century diamond crown, for one.
 Then there’s the solid gold sceptre capped by the Orlov diamond, one of the ten largest in the world.
 Both, along with the spectacular gold imperial orb topped by Ceylon sapphire weighing 195 carats, are now in Russia in the Diamond Fund of the Moscow Kremlin.
-But the Nuptial Crown (only worn at imperial weddings) got away shortly after Bolshevik Revolution of 1917.
+But the Nuptial Crown (only worn at imperial weddings) got away shortly after the Bolshevik Revolution of 1917.